Quickstart

 FieldTypeDescription

-anonymousIdstringPer-visitor UUID, persisted in localStorage.
+anonymous_idstringPer-visitor UUID, persisted in localStorage / AsyncStorage.

-userIdstringSet after identify().
+user_idstringSet after identify().

 Best practices